 You want the bottom bracket to stay low, so your center of gravity remains as low as possible without sacrificing clearance on the terrain.
 You don't want your pedals to be too close to the ground, either.

-Saddle height is almost always dependant on the personal rider preference because there's nothing more important than how comfortable you feel while riding.
+Saddle height is almost always dependent on the personal rider preference because there's nothing more important than how comfortable you feel while riding.

 Stem Height and Angle

-If you are tall, you should be looking for a longer stem, but not necessarily a higher angle, because that's related to how you feel on the bike according to the bars placement and the bottom bracket placement.
+If you are tall, you should be looking for a longer stem, but not necessarily a higher angle, because that's related to how you feel on the bike according to the placement of the bar and the bottom bracket placement.
 Since most cross-country and road bikes are roughly the same geometry, then you shouldn't be changing that much.

 Other MTB Types

-This mountain bike sizing chart mainly applies for cross-country bikes.
+This mountain bike sizing chart mainly applies to cross-country bikes.
 Other disciplines of mountain bikes like downhill, free-ride, dirt-jump, bike trails, BMX, etc. have their unique geometries.

 Downhill and Freeride Bikes

-Downhill, for example, have raised bottom bracket, to allow a good clearance from the terrain.
+Downhill, for example, has a raised bottom bracket, to allow a good clearance from the terrain.